 Skip to main content

-HHS proposes expanded background checks and information sharing for sponsors of unaccompanied children
+HHS proposes expanded background checks and information sharing for sponsors (and adult members of their household) of unaccompanied children

 1. Original Date Announced